tsardomtech/cpp-sdk/readme.md

 # TSAR C++ SDK

 The official C++ SDK for TSAR.
-This is our second most maintained SDK, with Rust being the priority.
+This is our second most maintained SDK, with the [Rust SDK](https://github.com/tsarcc/rust-sdk) being our top priority.

 ## Want to contribute?